zhouchw5/original.github.io/README.md

 <script type="text/javascript" src="https://platform.linkedin.com/badges/js/profile.js" async defer></script>
 <div class="LI-profile-badge"  data-version="v1" data-size="medium" data-locale="zh_CN" data-type="horizontal" data-theme="dark" data-vanity="clarencezhou"><a class="LI-simple-link" href='https://cn.linkedin.com/in/clarencezhou?trk=profile-badge'>Clarence Zhou</a></div>
-You can also click the blue button in the left lower-left quarter of the profile above for switching to the Linkedin pages.
+You can also click the blue button in the lower-left quarter of the profile above for switching to the Linkedin pages.